Tron-Burgundy/Ovo-Power-Move-Calculator/README.md

 - Click the bookmarklet again.
 Now your calculations should happen.

 The [.js file](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo.monthly-peak-calculator.js) contains the un-minifed code for the month calculator.
-If you press F12 on the [Smartapi site](https://smartpaymapi.ovoenergy.com/) you can paste the code for it into the console tab and run it like that rather than use a bookmark.
+If you press F12 you can paste the code into console to run it that way.